-Furthermore, SCE’s successive forecasts have predicted decreasing rates of load growth, with its most recent forecast now predicting load growth of 0.89 percent per year from 2017 to 2026, and pushing out the now relatively modest projected need for the Alberhill project from 2019 to 2021.
+have predicted decreasing rates of load growth, with its most recent forecast now predicting load growth of 0.89 percent per year from 2017 to 2026, and pushing out the now relatively modest projected need for the Alberhill project to 2021.
 Notwithstanding SCE’s point that the CAISO’s and SCE’s forecasts are not directly comparable without adjustment, we note that the CAISO predicts declining electric demand at the Valley South system.
 Notwithstanding SCE’s point that there are few examples of energy storage to demonstrate what its impact will be, there is no reason to expect it to have other than a downward impact on peak demand that increases as the technology continues to develop.
 Taken together with SCE’s track record in forecasting local peak demand, these factors lead us to conclude that it is likely that local peak demand in the Valley South system will not exceed its capacity as soon as SCE predicts, if at all.

 SCE also points to the Alberhill project’s reliability and operational flexibility benefits as contributing overriding considerations for approving the project.
 Specifically, the project would create system ties between the new 115 kV system and the Valley South 115 kV system that would enable either system to provide electricity in place of the other during maintenance or to relieve other operation issues.
 However, while these benefits would flow from the Alberhill project, they might be achievable through a project of a different scope.
 Absent a proven need to install additional capacity in the Valley South system, we do not find that the Alberhill project’s reliability and operational flexibility benefits are sufficient cause to approve the project